zBlock-1/RLN-audit-report/README.md

 ## Critical Findings

-### 1. Critical - Risk of secret getting revealed if the input is zero.
+### 1. Critical - Risk of secret getting revealed if the input is zero

 When the message `x` is given the value 0, the identity secret is revealed.
 #### Technical Details